WeblateOrg/weblate/docs/admin/config.rst

 This is currently applied in the following locations:

-* On login, the acccount password is reset.
+* On login, the account password is reset.
 User will not be able to log in after that using password until he asks for password reset.
 * On password reset, the reset mails are no longer sent.
 This avoids spamming user with too many password reset attempts.